 Enhance and customize your academic path: elective courses

 Graduate program students at both the Master’s and PhD level have access to university-wide trainings in core competencies, both introductory and advanced, designed to supplement their academic study.

 Those complementary university-wide courses, available in all of PSL’s component schools, are eligible for ECTS credit.

-Trained in and through research, PSL alumni find opportunities in the public, private and entrepreneurial sectors as well as in the academic world.
+Trained in and through research, PSL alumni find numerous employment opportunities in the public, private and entrepreneurial sectors as well as in the academic world.

 Pursue a PhD

 Doctoral research is conducted in a PSL laboratory.
 Training is conducted in a doctoral school.

 Graduate program doctoral schools

 - École doctorale Lettres, Arts, Sciences humaines et sociales - ED 540